 “I am going to do this!
 And I will show you, if I can do this, you can do this.”

 Tash started the Mundane A Day project where she’d publish a daily drawing on Instagram.
 She made a commitment to ship every single day, which terrified her.
-Once she made her announcement she panicked because she wasn’t very good, she said:
+Once she made her announcement about starting a daily creative habit – she panicked.
+Doubt set in that she wasn’t very good, she said:

 “I was genuinely really bad.
 I put my heart and soul on my sleeve in front of the students, and it was not good.
 I was aware of this – and that it will get better.
 The aim was three months and then stop when they’d handed in their projects.
 And four years later I’m still doing it and it’s grown completely into its own thing.”